digitallinguistics/styles/README.md

 * images: `https://digitallinguistics.blob.core.windows.net/img/{filename}`
 * LESS: `https://digitallinguistics.blob.core.windows.net/less/{filename}`

 To use DLx styles in a project, you should import the following LESS files at the root of your project, in order.
+The DLx pattern library uses the [flexbox-reset](4).
 DLx components assume that these stylesheets have already been applied.

 - `fonts/fonts.less` (DLx)
 - `globals/variables.less` (DLx)
 - `globals/colors.less` (DLx)
-- `semantic/src/definitions/globals/reset.less` (Semantic UI)
+- `node_modules/flexbox-reset/flexbox-reset.less`

 ## LESS